huaminghuangtw/Evergreen-Notes/Permanent-Notes/escape-competition-through-authenticity.md

 > _[“Every human is non-fungible at the DNA level.
 It’s society, shame and conditioning that chips away at individuality.” — George Mack](https://x.com/george__mack/status/1731285742410752077)_

-> _“Be yourself; everyone else is already taken.” — Oscar Wilde_

-> _“Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.” ― Bruce Lee_
+> _“Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.” — Bruce Lee_

 > _“Always be a first-rate version of yourself, instead of a second-rate version of someone else.” — Judy Garland_